Here’s why we think Adrian is swell…

-Your title is Associate Producer what does that mean?
+Your title on BioShock Infinite is Senior Systems Designer.
+What does that mean?

 What games have you worked on?

-Describe Life at Irrational in three words or fewer.
+Describe Life at Irrational in three words or less.

 What is your favorite game of all time?